 David joined Watsi on September 11th, 2015.
-Six years ago, David joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Seven years ago, David joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 David's most recent donation supported Erick, a football-loving 4-year-old from Tanzania, to fund leg surgery so he can grow up active and healthy.

 David has funded healthcare for 67 patients in 13 countries.